angusmoore/Matte.jl/docs/src/getting-started.md

 Web Server starting at http://0.0.0.0:8000
 ```
 Navigate your favourite web browser to the address listed above and (after a few seconds) viola!
 Your app is ready!

-## Documentation

-[Introduction to Matte]("https://angusmoore.github.io/Matte.jl/stable/introduction") is a good place to start.
-It walks you through getting set up, and creating, running and customising your first app.

-The official documentation can be found [here]("https://angusmoore.github.io/Matte.jl").

-## Support, bugs, & planned features

-General support for help with usage and troubleshooting is best directed to the [julialang discourse](https://discourse.julialang.org/).

-Please report any bugs you find on the [github issue tracker](https://github.com/angusmoore/Matte.jl/issues).
-Feature requests can be logged there too.

-## Acknowledgements

-Matte is made possible by a range of excellent julia and javascript open source libraries.
-Of particular note: [Genie.jl](https://genieframework.github.io/Genie.jl/), [Vuetify](https://vuetifyjs.com/) and [Vue.js](https://vuejs.org/).